-The General Counsel's Office reviewed this Agenda and approved the proposed amendment to the agreement with Great Ecology as presented to it as to form and legality.
+The Office of the General Counsel reviewed this agenda and approved the proposed agreement amendment as to form and legality.

 Environmental Review:

 The Board action, including without limitation, a resolution authorizing an amendment to an agreement with Great Ecology, does not constitute an "approval" or a "project" under the definitions set forth in California Environmental Quality Act (CEQA) Guidelines Sections 15352 and 15378 because no direct or indirect changes to the physical environment would occur.
 CEQA requires that the District adequately assess the environmental impacts of projects and reasonably foreseeable activities that may result from projects prior to the approval of the same.
 Full CEQA analysis will be completed prior to the District's commitment to a wetland mitigation bank, in whole or in part.
 CEQA review may result in the District, in its sole and absolute discretion, requiring implementation of mitigation measures, adopting an alternative, including without limitation, a "no project alternative" or adopting a Statement of Overriding Consideration, if required.
 The current Board action in no way limits the exercise of this discretion.
 Therefore, no further CEQA review is required.